RickMartian/RickMartian/README.md

 ### Greetings!
-It's a plasure to receive you here!
+It's a pleasure to receive you here!
 I'm graduated in Information Systems at UNESP.
 I love cats and to build solutions to people problems.

 - 🔭 I’m currently working with Nest.js and Vue.js at Ez.devs.